 MSocSci in Comparative Social Policy (International)

-As a graduate from one of the leading Liberal Arts universities in Asia, you will possess the necessary comparative focus, international outlook, and personal skills to build your career in the public sector, think tanks, NGOs, or the private sector:
+As a graduate from one of the leading Liberal Arts universities in Asia, you will possess the necessary comparative focus, international outlook, and personal skills to build your career in the public sector, NGOs, social enterprises, think tanks, or the private sector:

 - The IMCSP programme makes comparisons of social policies and the significant challenges in managing rapid global changes the focal point of your studies.